 - Business courses

 Students wishing to pursue dentistry are required to take the Dental Admission Test (DAT) prior to admission into a professional program.
 The DAT is composed of eight sections that cover general academic ability, comprehension of scientific information, and the perceptual ability of the applicant.
 A DAT score of 19 or higher is desirable (scoring ranges from 1 to 30).
-The Dental Admission Test (DAT) is usually taken in Spring of the junior year, though students have successfully completed this requirement earlier in their college career.
+The Dental Admission Test (DAT) can be taken when all preparatory coursework is completed, which can be as early as summer after the second year of undergraduate work at Butler.
 DAT preparation is typically started after completion of organic chemistry.
 Based on current admission trends, an acceptable score on the DAT is >19 overall average.